Meowochan/Gebb-Test/README.md

 ```
 The backend server will run at http://localhost:8000.

+## Admin Mode
+In order to access Admin Panel the users must login as admin by using the following username and password
+username : admin
+password : admin

 ## Features
 ### 1. Select Movie
 Users can browse and select movies from the list.